dotlang/language/README.md

 - `for(x:array1)` or `for(int key,string val:hash1)`.

 ###Casting
-- For every struct, you can define a function with the same name to do data conversions.
-For example `int` function can take a string and cast it to integer.
-- `float f; int x = int(f);` this version is used for casting primitives.
+- There is a general function `func cast!(S,T)(source:S)->T` which is called to cast from `S` to `T`.
+You can specializa this function for your purposes (e.g `func cast!(BigInt, int)`).
+- Casting of type to their parents is automatically provided. `var x: Parent = cast(childData);`
-- For example, you can write `func int(d: Dow) ...` function to provide custom code to convert Day-of-Week type to int.
+- For example, you can write `func cast!(Dow,int)(d: Dow)->int ...` function to provide custom code to convert Day-of-Week type to int.
-- Value of a variable which is not explicitly initialized is `default(T)`.
+- Value of a variable which is not explicitly initialized is given by a call to default function: `func default!T()->T`.
+- You can also specialize this function for your types.
 - You can ignore `T` part if type can be inferred: `var x: int = default;`.
 This can be useful in template functions.
-- You can cast to/from types where types are the same.
-If target type is interface, you must have defined all appropriate functions for your type.
-`var o: Object = Object(myStack);`
-`var s: Stack = Stack(myObject);`
-both are ok and runtime will handle conversion as long as type matches or target type has no field. if none of these two are satisfied, you have to have an appropriate function.
-- If function `func f(d:Date)` expects a Date and you send `MyStruct` which contains a single field of type `Date` then case will be done automatically.
-But if `f` calls function `g` which has two signatures: `func g(d:Date)` and `func g(m:MyStruct)` the second one will be invoked (Runtime dispathes function call according to real type of the variable).
-- If automatic casting is done based on a field which starts with underscore, a warning will be issued.

 ###Anonymous struct/union